 The only thing that I had going for me is that I knew how to survive.

 Which was a good thing, because I was going to need that skill to get to my sister, and then we’d run together.
 That was my goal from the first moment that I’d set foot in Whitcliffe’s juvey, but I was thwarted at every turn.
 You see, they have these fucked-up, little things called ankle bracelets.
 And since I was a master thief extraordinaire, I officially got my first piece of jewelry.

 I couldn’t go to the bathroom without them knowing it.

-But he’d trapped me here to talk to me, and I didn’t want to talk, or at least I’d convinced myself that I didn’t.
+But he’d trapped me there to talk to me, and I didn’t want to talk, or at least I’d convinced myself that I didn’t.

 So… I didn’t.

-This went on for about three months, and during that time I’d attempted to run away twelve times, shoved our house-mother so hard that she’d sprained her ankle, and during a good old fashioned prison brawl, I had received a black eye.
+This went on for about three months, and during that time I’d attempted to run away twelve times, shoved our house-mother so hard that she’d sprained her ankle, and during a good old fashioned prison brawl, I’d received a black eye.